 - 1.9.1 The Licensing Authority will require the following supporting documents to be served with all uFEC gaming machine permit applications: - proof of age (a certified copy or sight of an original birth certificate, a photo style driving licence, or passport - all applicants for these permits must be aged 18 or over) - proof that the applicant has the right to occupy the premises.
 Acceptable evidence would be a copy of any lease, a copy of the property's deeds or a similar document - □ the result of a criminal records basic disclosure [criminal conviction certificate] (the disclosure must have been issued within the previous month).
 This will be used to check that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act.)
-Basic Disclosures can be obtained from Disclosure Scotland.
-For further details call their helpline number 0870 609 6006, or visit the website http://www.disclosurescotland.co.uk/ - □ In the case of applications for an uFEC gaming machine permit evidence that the machines to be provided are or were supplied by a legitimate gambling machine supplier or manufacturer who holds a valid gaming machine technical operating licence issued by the Gambling Commission - A plan of the premises for which the permit is sought showing the following items: - (i) the boundary of the building with any external or internal walls, entrances and exits to the building and any internal doorways - (ii) where any category D gaming machines are positioned and the particular type of machines to be provided (e.g. slot machines, penny-falls, cranes) - (iii) the positioning and types of any other amusement machines on the premises - (iv) the location of any fixed or semi-fixed counters, booths or offices on the premises whereby staff monitor the customer floor area - (v) the location of any ATM/cash machines or change machines - (vi) the location of any fixed or temporary structures such as columns or pillars - (vii) the location and height of any stages in the premises; any steps, stairs, elevators, balconies or lifts in the premises - (viii) the location of any public toilets in the building
+Basic Disclosures can be obtained from the Disclosure and Barring Service (DBS).
+Further information is available on their website: www.gov.uk/government/publications/basic-checks. - □ Where an applicant provides evident that they have an Operating Licence and as a result have undergone rigorous checks by the Gambling Commission, then a criminal record disclosure check will not be required. - □ Where an applicant is a company or organisation and does not hold an Operating Licence, then the proposed Manager responsible for the day to day running of the premises will be required to produce a criminal record disclosure check dated within one calendar month of the date of the application being submitted to the Licensing Authority. - □ When a permit holder appoints a new manager responsible for the day to day running of the premises, that person will be required to produce a criminal record disclosure check dated within one calendar month of the appointment date. - □ In the case of applications for an uFEC gaming machine permit evidence that the machines to be provided are or were supplied by a legitimate gambling machine supplier or manufacturer who holds a valid gaming machine technical operating licence issued by the Gambling Commission - A plan of the premises for which the permit is sought showing the following items:

+- (i) the boundary of the building with any external or internal walls, entrances and exits to the building and any internal doorways - (ii) where any category D gaming machines are positioned and the particular type of machines to be provided (e.g. slot machines, penny-falls, cranes) - (iii) the positioning and types of any other amusement machines on the premises - (iv) the location of any fixed or semi-fixed counters, booths or offices on the premises whereby staff monitor the customer floor area - (v) the location of any ATM/cash machines or change machines - (vi) the location of any fixed or temporary structures such as columns or pillars - (vii) the location and height of any stages in the premises; any steps, stairs, elevators, balconies or lifts in the premises - (viii) the location of any public toilets in the building - Where an uFEC is in the same premises as an AGC, the Licensing Authority will expect a Local Risk Assessment of the entire premises, see Part B section 1.13 for more information.